 How to start investing for retirement:

-- Savings plan — set up an automatic savings plan that transfers money from checking to your investment accounts at regular intervals to your 401k, IRA, or brokerage or robo-advisor account, including Ellevest.
+- Savings plan — set up an automatic savings plan that transfers money from checking to your investment accounts at regular intervals to your 401k, IRA, or brokerage or robo-advisor account, including Ellevest or Betterment.

 - Max out employer match — many employers offer to match your 401(k) contribution up to a certain percentage.
 If they match 10%, then contribute at least 10%.
 Some employers require a vesting period to keep the matched contributions.